healthykitchen101/healthykitchen101.com/ice-makers/reviews/best.md

 Here are our picks for the best countertop ice makers tested and evaluated in our lab.
 For more detailed information, follow the link at the end of each review.

+The Vivo Home VH808 won out as our best countertop ice maker due to its robust build and top-class performance.
+Although somewhat bulky and ergonomic in its design, its most stand-out feature is the spacious and user-friendly control panel.

+In our tests, the Vivo Home consistently produced some of the largest and chunkiest ice bullets we have ever seen.
+The average weight of a large ice bullet was **7 grams** with some reaching up to 8.56 grams.
+Close rivals rarely managed more than 7 grams on occasions.\[192\] VIVOHOME Automatic Ice Maker Ice Quality Test 2

+The Vivo Home was also one of the few machines we tested that consistently produced zero amounts of broken or waste ice.
+The average basket capacity was a whopping **561 grams**—just slightly more than our runner-up the Frigidaire EFIC189 and the time per basket clocked 10 minutes more at **113 min per load**.

+The Vivo Home design is a little dated compared to more modern designs which often have larger transparent lids.
+Nonetheless, we particularly liked the upfront control panel on the Vivo Home lid and the wide ice basket had good scoop leverage.

+If you’re looking for a no-fuss machine that consistently makes excellent quality ice, and the large chunky bullets, this Vivo Home is our top pick for a countertop ice maker.

 1\.
 Best Overall: Frigidaire EFIC189 Portable Ice Maker

 *   Performance